 Salzburg, Austria at Christmas

-The traditional Christkindl market in Cathedral Square is a delight for the senses, with the smells of gingerbread and hot mulled wine wafting among the traditional stalls selling handmade ornaments and Christmas cookies.
+From late November through January, the traditional Christkindl market in Cathedral Square is a delight for the senses.
+Smells of gingerbread and hot mulled wine waft among the stalls selling handmade ornaments and Christmas cookies.

-Local choirs and children’s school groups often perform carols throughout the evening, drawing visitors to the square with the sounds of their voices.
+Local choirs and children’s school groups often perform carols throughout the evening, drawing visitors to the square with their voices.

 The Christmas market at Hellbrunn Palace is another popular favorite.
-In truth, Hellbrunn is more of a manor than a palace, but visitors delight in its amusing trick foundations and beautiful gardens.
+In truth, Hellbrunn is more of a manor than a palace.
+However, visitors delight in its amusing trick fountains and beautiful gardens.

-From November 17 to December 24, Hellbrunn transforms into a Christmas fairytale, with hundreds of conifers decorated with some 13,000 light balls and strings.
+From late November to Christmas Eve, Hellbrunn transforms into a Christmas fairytale.
+There are over 700 conifers decorated with some 10,000 red balls and strings of lights.

-The castle façade is transformed into an oversized advent calendar, and there are pony and train rides along with Christmas market stalls selling baked goods and hand-crafted works.
+The castle façade is transformed into an oversized Advent calendar, and there are pony and train rides along with Christmas market stalls selling baked goods and handcrafted works.
+The market is open Tuesday through Friday from 1 p.m. to 8 p.m., and Saturday and Sunday from 10 a.m. to 8 p.m. (closed Mondays except December 8 and 22).

 Advent Cruise on Lake Wolfgangsee